Blog

 • Inventory Turnover Ratio: The rate of sales and replacements of the products you own over a particular amount of time is defined by the inventory turnover ratio.
 A healthy turnover ratio shows that inventory control is working well.
 Maintain a close eye on this ratio and work to make it better by cutting lead times and optimizing stock levels.

-MapMyChannel: The Ultimate Inventory Management Solution
+MapMyChannel: The Ultimate Inventory Control Solution

 MapMyChannel the ultimate solution for small businesses inventory management